DynamoMTL/spree_waiting_list/README.md

-SpreeWaitingList
+Spree Waiting List
 ================

-Introduction goes here.

-Example
+A waiting list extension for Spree.

+User and guests can request to be notified via email when a product/variant comes back in stock.

+Installation
 =======

-Example goes here.
+Instructions to go here

-Copyright (c) 2011 [name of extension creator], released under the New BSD License
+Copyright (c) 2011 Joshua Nussbaum, released under the New BSD License